Pneha1234/aws_workshop/Readme.md

 ## Lambda:
  ### stock_info_provider:
     * This is the service responsible for generating live prices and feeding to sqs queue.
-    * Copy the code from stock_info_provider.py and paste into the code console on the new lambda creation page on management   console.
+    * Copy the code from stock_info_provider.py and paste it into the code console on the new lambda creation page on the management   console.
     * Add the generic layer created above to this lambda.
     * Provide environment variables required i.e. SQS_QUEUE_URL in Environment variables section under Configuration.
     * Goto the permission section and add sqs access to the role.